GluuFederation/docs-ce-prod/3.0.1/source/integration/testShib2.md

  - Put the entityID of your Gluu Server here.
  - Hit 'Go'.
  - If everything goes well, you will something like this:

 ## Troubleshooting

+ - Error code: 'Web Login Service - Unsupported Request The application you have accessed is not registered for use with this service.' from Gluu Server
+    - Reason: Metadata is not loading properly.
+    - Resolution: Need to fix metadata-provider velocity template
+    - HowTo:
+      -